Start your day off right with a sweet and satisfying super green smoothie that is filled with tropical fruit.

 Here are some suggestions to get you started:

-Thickener – A half of an avocado that has been chopped adds a wonderful creamy texture to the smoothie.
-If you don’t care for avocados then you can use plain (unsweetened) Greek yogurt.
+Thickener - Depending on the size of the avocado, using up to one-half of an avocado that has been chopped adds a wonderful creamy texture to the smoothie.

 A few of my favorite protein and fruit combinations are; raspberry and peanut butter, vanilla protein powder with blueberries and banana, chocolate protein powder with raspberries.
 Toss in a tablespoon of flax or chia seeds with the protein powder for an extra dose of omega 3's.

 Liquid - Filtered water is my first choice, but you can also use dairy milk or nut milk.